skypjack/meta/README.md

 ## Properties and meta objects

-Sometimes (ie when it comes to creating an editor) it might be useful to be able to attach properties to the meta objects created.
+Sometimes (for example, when it comes to creating an editor) it might be useful to be able to attach properties to the meta objects created.
 Fortunately, this is possible for most of them.<br/>
 To attach a property to a meta object, no matter what as long as it supports properties, it is sufficient to provide an object at the time of construction such that `std::get<0>` and `std::get<1>` are valid for it.
 In other terms, the